mh-hridoy/mdrazu24/README.md

 Mern Stack Developer || JavaScript Developer || Typescript Developer || Content Creator || React Native Developer
 -----------------------------------------------------------------------------------------------------------------

 Hey, I'm Razu Islam .
-I'm a developer with 1 years of experience in developing Web and Android Application.
-My main Stack is MERN stack and I've really great experience with it.
+I'm a developer with 2+ years of experience in developing Web and Android Application.
+I'm proficient in creating fullstack microservices app.
 I can write clean and reusable codes.
+My favorite stack is MERN and MEVN.
 I've added a few of my MERN project to my portfolio, you can check them out.
-I'm familiar with: JavaScript, Typescript, React, React Native, Nuxt, Redux, Node, Express, Restfull Api, Advance Mapping using Mapbox or google Map, Firebase, WebRTC, Vue.js Next.js & most of the UI library starting tailwind to MUI AND ALWAYS LEARNING NEW TECHNOLOGIES.

 * 🌍  I'm based in Pabna Bangladesh
 * 🖥️  See my portfolio at [jsdevrazu](http://jsdevrazu.vercel.app)